An easy guide to non-commodity costs & the energy triad period

 Line losses

-Line loss refers to the quantity of electricity that’s lost during transmissions and distribution across the electric grid.
+Line loss refers to the quantity of electricity that’s lost during transmission and distribution across the electric grid.

 Because the utility supplier must purchase enough energy to cover the estimated cost of consumption — including the line loss amount — this loss gets divided and is then passed on to customers.